Resources and opportunities

 From Foundation year on, you’ll make use of the Nature Lab, where you can analyze the structure of minerals, sketch rare species or use a compound microscope to discover the variety of life contained in a single raindrop.
 By looking closely at the natural world, you’ll experience the true power of observation and inform your own work.

 If you choose to pursue an experience abroad, you’ll find support through RISD Global, our hub for global discourse and cross-cultural literacy.
 Whether you travel to study a specialized craft during Wintersession, choose from among a range of exchange programs during the academic year or take a course overseas during the summer, you’ll see how exciting and inspiring the world can be when you let your imagination roam.

-Peer tutoring and ongoing support for is available for students looking to hone their written communications skills, whether it’s an academic paper, artist’s statement, cover letter, presentation or other project.
+Peer tutoring and ongoing support is available for students looking to hone their written communication skills, whether it’s an academic paper, artist’s statement, cover letter, presentation or other project.

 This interdisciplinary fabrication lab is available to all members of the RISD community, offering the opportunity to explore new and emerging technologies.
 Co-Works invites students in all disciplines to experiment, research and collaborate outside of the standard curriculum.

 A key part of the educational and social fabric on campus, ever-changing exhibitions and frequent openings offer exciting opportunities for you to share your work with the wider community and to see the work being produced in all major departments.
 Whether you participate in a department-specific exhibition, propose or curate a group show or invite fellow students to see work in progress during an Open Studio night, these events are a great way to tap into the inspiring creative currents on campus.